Worth Street station: Closure

 On January 3, 1957, the New York City Transit Authority announced that this station would be closed within two years as part of a plan to improve the Brooklyn Bridge–City Hall station.
 As part of the project, the platforms at Brooklyn Bridge would be lengthened to accommodate ten-car trains, and the curved platform at Brooklyn Bridge would be eliminated.
 In order to achieve both of these goals, the platforms would be extended 250 ft to the north.
 The Worth Street station would be closed as it would only be 600 ft feet away from the platforms at Brooklyn Bridge.
 If the station were retained, service on the line would be slowed down, and there was no suitable signal system that could operate with such a short distance.
 The project would cost $4.4 million and was projected to take two years.

-The station was closed on September 1, 1962 with the completion of work at Brooklyn Bridge.
-While the opening of new entrance at the northwest corner of Reade Street and Lafayette Street on that date, it ended up opening a week later.
+The station was closed on September 1, 1962, with the completion of work at Brooklyn Bridge.
+While the opening of new entrance at the northwest corner of Reade Street and Lafayette Street was also scheduled for that date, it ended up opening a week later.
 After the Worth Street station's closure, Brooklyn Bridge–City Hall was renamed Brooklyn Bridge–Worth Street.
-The name change was reverted in 1995.
+This name lasted until at least 1984, though has since fallen out of use.